skehokin/Saga/readme.md

 Blog names are a simple string, and although there is no column in the User database as of yet, there is a template variable with a simple placeholder already in the bloghome.html template.
 All that is required is that the user be asked what they'd like it to be.

 Color palettes are a slightly more complex matter.
-Very likely a css file would need to be created for each of the color palettes, and an aethetic way of displaying these options to the user would need to be designed.
-Nevertheless, implementing these is a simple matter of storing the name of the css file in the User entity and inputting it into a template variable in the head of the bloghome.html template.
+Very likely a CSS file would need to be created for each of the color palettes, and an aethetic way of displaying these options to the user would need to be designed.
+Nevertheless, implementing these is a simple matter of storing the name of the CSS file in the User entity and inputting it into a template variable in the head of the bloghome.html template.

 All of this is likely to need a handler with many of the same features: user validation, forms and form entry, and entering the data into a database.
 It might most easily be done with a variant of the newpage.html template and the NewPost handler.